 How to Use Our Free Cap Rate Calculator

-Our cap rate calculator simplifies this process.
+Our cap rate calculator simplifies this process for finding your capitalization rate.
 Here’s how it works:

 What is a cap Rate?